 This museum is located near the Acropolis.
 Lines can be long so it is best to purchase your tickets online in advance (tickets for the Acropolis Museum are sold separately from the Acropolis).

-Website: For updated hours, pricing, and holidays, visit the official website.
+Website: For updated hours, pricing, and holidays, and to purchase your tickets in advance, visit the official website.

 3. Ancient Agora & Temple of Hephaestus

 The Ancient Agora is an archaeological site located near the Acropolis.
 For 5,000 years, this area was used as a marketplace, gathering place, and residential area.
 The ground of this large site is littered with the ruins of buildings and walkways.
 However, there are two important places to visit (the Temple of Hephaestus and the Stoa of Attalos).